xk1234/tp/docs/DeveloperGuide.md

 1. User <ins>searches for contacts (UC1)</ins>.
 2. User issues a command to sort the displayed list.
 3. AddressBook sorts the displayed list based on the specified criteria.
-4. AddressBook displays the sorted list of contacts.
+4. AddressBook displays the sorted list of persons.
     Use case ends.

 **Extensions**